nicktfranklin/IndependentClusters/README.md

  work in human behavior.
 The repository, and the documentation, are currently a work in progress.

-### Demonstration
 ---
+#### Notebooks:
-A demonstration of the model's performance can be found in the notebook file `Demonstration.ipynb`
+* A demonstration of the model's performance can be found in the notebook file `Demonstration.ipynb`

-### Normative analysis of generalization
----
-IN PROGRESS: An information theoretic analysis detailing under what conditions it is useful to cluster can be found in `NormativeAnalysis.ipynb`
+* An information theoretic analysis detailing under what conditions it is useful to cluster can be found in `NormativeAnalysis.ipynb`

+___

 ### Installation Instructions
----

 This library run on Python 2.7 and unlike most python code, requries compilation with Cython before use.
 This requires a C compiler (gcc), [for which you can find documentation here.](